Remote Scan

 The Send query action sends a statement to be executed (as stored in the Remote Object property) to the remote server where it has to be executed (the Remote Source).
 There are a few special cases, depending on what function resulted in the Remote Scan in the execution plan.

-For BULK INSERT and OPENROWSET(BULK, …), the Remote Source property is missing and the Remote Object is set to “STREAM”.
+For BULK INSERT, OPENROWSET(BULK, …), and external (Polybase) tables, the Remote Source property is missing and the Remote Object is set to “STREAM”.
 None of the details (such as file path, format file, or bulk options) are exposed in the graphical execution plan or in the execution plan XML.
 I assume that these are stored in the actual internal representation of the execution plan, but not included in the export to XML.

 For INSERT INTO … EXECUTE (‘query text‘) AT server, the execution is actually split across two execution plans.
 The first execution plan is only exposed in an execution plan with runtime statistics, and consists of just the Remote Scan operator, with the Remote Source property missing and the Remote Object set to “STREAM”.
 I assume that the target server and the query to execute are actually stored in the internal execution plan, but they are not included in the export to XML.
 The second execution plan, which is visible in both execution plan with runtime statistics and execution plan only, uses the Parameter Table Scan operator to fetch the data that was returned from the remote execution, so that it can be inserted into the target table.